AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/microsoft-dynamics-sync-details/enable-sync-for-a-custom-entity.md

    ![](assets/enable-sync-for-a-custom-entity-5.png)

-1. Select the fields you want to sync or use as [constraints](/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/using-smart-lists/add-a-constraint-to-a-smart-list-filter.md){target="_blank"} and/or triggers in smart lists.
+1. Select the fields you want to sync or use as [constraints](/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/using-smart-lists/add-a-constraint-to-a-smart-list-filter.md) and/or triggers (for records added, _not_ updated) in Smart Lists.
 When done, click **[!UICONTROL Enable Sync]**.

    ![](assets/enable-sync-for-a-custom-entity-6.png)